ReloPortal Redesign

 The Challenge

-design decision support workflows that surfaced actionable insights while maintaining clarity across complex retail environments.
+while maintaining clarity across complex retail environments.

 Key Decision Frameworks & System Models